maarten-pennings/WordClock/README.md

 Oops, 24+48 is 72, and we only have 64.
 But we can save a bit, for example, for `tien` and `negen`, we only need `tienegen`.

-### Model 1
-For my first model, I made a graph, coupling first letters to last letters of words.
+For my first prototype, I made a graph, coupling first letters to last letters of words.
 I started with the minutes:

 ![Minutes graph](imgs/minutes.png)